cyrillegin/dragonfly/README.md

 STATIONNAME: What would you like your station to be called.
 This is used on the front end to organize which sensors should be grouped together.

 ##### Node
-`sudo --silent --location https://deb.nodesource.com/setup_8.x | sudo bash -`
+Node is only required if it will be running the server.
+All other satelites can skip this step `sudo --silent --location https://deb.nodesource.com/setup_8.x | sudo bash -`
 `sudo apt-get install --yes nodejs`
+`sudo npm install`

 ##### Main station
 `sudo apt-get install screen`